Perfexionists/perun-demo/README.md

 # Demonstration of using Perun on various performance aspects

-This repository contains a various challenges and test projects meant for demonstration of the capabilities of Perun tool suite.
+This repository contains a various challenges and test projects meant for demonstration of the capabilities of Perun tool suite (or other performance suites).

 You might need to install the following dependencies: